 - Diagnosing the type of damp issue found in the property

-- Possible solutions to treating the damp problem
+- Possible solutions to treating damp in walls

 What Type Of Damp I have In My Property?

 The three types of damp that can cause problems in your property are penetrating damp, rising damp and condensation.

 Initial signs of damp and mould can be easy to identify.
 However, knowing the difference between damp and condensation to allow remediation can prove difficult to the untrained eye.
 Having a professional damp survey carried out to the property is the best solution to finding out where the damp problem has originated from.

 The most common damp issue found in homes across the UK is condensation which mainly occurs over the colder months of the year.
 This is because during periods of cold weather warm, moisture laden air travels to cooler parts of your house.

 The air can only hold so much moisture until it gets to a point where excess water vapour is deposited on cooler surfaces such as windows and walls.

 The symptoms of identifying condensation in your home are:

 - Black spot mould which can be found on both walls and windows